JessH09/-Voices-at-Risk-Exploring-the-Crisis-of-Endangered-Languages-/README.md

 This project focuses on telling a story using data visualizations.
 Our group chose to explore `Endangered Languages`.
 We aimed to uncover insights and trends within the data and present them through interactive visualizations.
 Our project includes a variety of visualizations created using Python libraries such as Matplotlib, Pandas plotting, and Plotly.
 The data is stored in a PostgreSQL database and extracted using SQLAlchemy.

+### *Summarizing the efforts for ethical considerations made in the project*

+In a project focused on endangered languages, ethical considerations are paramount.
+This involves adhering to community guidelines, obtaining consent for data collection, and minimizing harm to language communities.
+It's crucial to handle and share data sensitively, respecting the rights and dignity of language speakers.
+Prioritizing ethics ensures integrity, trust, and positive contributions to language preservation efforts.

 ## Installation and Usage

 - Clone this repository to your local machine.